 Motions on the teleconference are by roll call (recorded) vote unless approved by unanimous consent.

-By default, TG/SG/SC teleconferences during which motions are held will be scheduled at or near 9 am US Eastern Time.
+By default, xxWG, TG/SG/SC teleconferences during which motions are held will be scheduled at or near 9 am US Eastern Time.
 The goal being that teleconferences in which motions are held are not 11pm – 6am for the majority of members.

 A TG operating under the accelerated process follows the rules in section 3.9.4 of this document which permit voting on formal motions on teleconferences.